 The research on audience encompasses two main types of audiences.
-Direct audience consists of all the people who are at the stadium to watch the game directly from the pitch.
-The second type of audience, indirect, refers to the people watching the game through mass media or the internet (Wann et al., 2001).
-When it comes to TV spectators, “The beginning of audience studies can be traced to the 1920s and 1930s when the mass-culture thesis emerged” (Gerhardt, 2006, 126).
+The direct audience consists of all the people who are at the stadium to watch the game directly from the pitch.
+The second type of audience, the indirect one, refers to the people watching the game via mass media or on the internet (Wann et al., 2001).
+When it comes to TV spectators, ‘[t]he beginning of audience studies can be traced to the 1920s and 1930s when the mass-culture thesis emerged’ (Gerhardt, 2006, 126).
 Gerhardt (2006) uses the ATTAC model (Analysing the Television Audience’s Conversation) to better understand the level of involvement of people watching football on television.
-He reached the conclusion that people watching football on television wish to become part of the game and spectacle and try to accomplish that by using the television as a bridge to the game itself.
+He reached the conclusion that people watching football on television wish to become part of the game and spectacle and try to accomplish that by using television as a bridge to the game itself.

 Researchers initially characterized the audience as passive.
 With the advance of technology, from media text through books, newspapers and magazines to video games and TV, many articles have studied the influences of the content transmitted to the helpless audience, which is held captive by new forms of media like the internet.
-The shift from thinking about the audience as passive audience to active ones occurred thanks to new British cultural studies such as that by (Hall, 1980) which studied the type of audience involvement in terms of four aspects:
+The shift from thinking about the audience as passive towards considering it active occurred thanks to new British cultural studies such as that by Hall (1980), which studied the type of audience involvement in terms of four aspects:

-The role of encoding and decoding from the vantage point of television production.
+the role of encoding and decoding from the vantage point of television production;

-The process of television production as a series of codes and signs that are constructed in order to relay specific messages.
+the process of television production as a series of codes and signs that are constructed in order to relay specific messages;

-The role that television production plays in encouraging a “preferred meaning or reading” and the issue of misreading signs.
+the role that television production plays in encouraging a ‘preferred meaning or reading’ and the issue of misreading signs;

-Finally, he presents three types of codes, dominant or hegemonic, professional, and negotiated, and shows how they affect the viewer’s connotative meaning.
+finally, he presents three types of codes – dominant or hegemonic, professional and negotiated – and shows how they affect the viewer’s connotative meaning.

-Morley (1980) also studied the audience type of involvement from a different angle.
-He investigated the degree of complementarity between the codes of the program and the interpretive codes of various sociocultural groups, and the extent to which decoding's take place within the limits of the preferred manner in which the message has been initially encoded.
-The results of his study show that the audience decode the messages in an active viewing manner.
+Morley (1980) also studied the audience’s type of involvement from a different angle.
+He investigated the degree of complementarity between the codes of the program and the interpretive codes of various sociocultural groups, and the extent to which decoding takes place within the limits of the preferred manner in which the message has been initially encoded.
+The results of his study show that the audience decodes the messages in an active viewing manner.